nkhorman/spamilter/docs/man/spamilter.md

 - Local compiled in content filter checks
 - ReplyTo header checks
 - Greylist checking

-## CONFIG OPTIONS

-### AliasTableChk
-Validate the recipient against the alias.db file, otherwise Reject.
-Location of alias.db file.

-### DnsBlChk
-Check the connecting MTA ip address against the RBLs specified in db.rdnsbl

-### GeoIPChk
-Lookup the connecting MTA ip address from the GeoIP database, find the Country, and check against the db.geocc database for Reject

-### GreyListChk
-Consult GreyDbd GreyList qualification before accepting.

-### HeaderReceivedChk
-Check that all Received header's ip address are not on an RBL.

-### HeaderReplyToChk
-Check the ReplyTo Address header, like the Envelope Sender Address (Smtp Sender Check), to validate that the address will accept a reply from the recipient.

-### LocalUserTableChk
-Validate the recipent against the local user account database, otherwise Reject.

-### MsExtChk
-Check email body for attachements with certain extension names, and `Reject` or `Tag` based on the MsExtChkAction setting.

-### MtaHostChk
-This filter enables several tests.
-It requires that the HLO MTA hostname;
-  * NOT be an ip address.
-  * resolves to an ip address.
-  * is NOT that of the recipient's domain.

-   Also, the following are tested;
-  * Enforces Black/White domain listing based on entries in db.sndr
-  * Require that the HLO MTA hostname passes DomainBlockList RBL testing based on db.dbl entries.

-### MtaHostChkAsIp
-Require that the MTA hostname NOT be an ip address.

-### MtaHostIpfw
-As the result of a Reject operation, add the MTA host ip address to the firewall block list managed by IpfwMtad.

 ## SEE ALSO
 spamilter.conf, ipfwmtad, greydbd